davemeneses/bamazon/README.md

 - Select an item to purchase
 - Select how many of the item to purchase
 - See the updated inventory numbers,
-- And lastly choose to shop again.
+- Choose to exit or shop again.

 ## Technologies Used